Strasbourg Center & French Language Institute

 These classes are designed especially for students of many nationalities who are not yet able to study side by side with French students.
 International institute students enroll in 6 credits of intensive language study and additional 1-credit courses in areas such as French literature, history, political institutions, and culture.

-Schedule permitting, students may combine IIEF course work with courses or internships offered through the SU Center.
+Schedule permitting, students may combine IIEF course work with courses or internships offered through the Syracuse Center.

 (3 credits; required for Strasbourg students)